An Efficient and Flexible Spike Train Model via Empirical Bayes: Proposed Method For `` "

-Having used the GLM to form a predictor for $\mu_{i}$, the next step in deriving our \textbf{SODS} estimator is to address the posterior distribution of $\theta_i$.
-As a consequence of the Beta distribution being the conjugate prior for the NB likelihood function, we can derive the closed-form of the posterior distribution of $\theta_{i}$ given $Y_{ij} = y_{ij}$, in the form of the Beta Negative Binomial distribution
+First, we study the posterior distribution of $\theta_i$.
+As the Beta distribution is the conjugate prior of the Negative Binomial likelihood function, the posterior distribution of $\theta_{i}$ given $Y_{ij} = y_{ij}$ follows the beta distribution \cite{lawless1987negative}:

-where $n_{i}$ is the number of trials of the $i$-th time bin and $\overline{y}_{i}$ is the mean value of the count data across all trials at each bin, $i$.
-Substituting the inverse link function of $\mu_{i}$ into Eq.~\eqref{eq:betaNB} we get
+where $n_{i}$ is the number of trials in the $i$th time bin, and $\overline{y}_{i}$ is the mean count across all training trials at bin $i$.
+Substituting (\ref{eq:inv}) into \eqref{eq:betaNegative Binomial}, we get

-Our proposed \textbf{SODS} estimator is defined as the expectation of the conditional posterior for $\theta_{i}$.
-The \textbf{SODS} estimator is given as

-The estimator has a group of unknown parameters $\{r,\bm{\omega},\sigma,\gamma\}$ which need to be estimated, these are, respectively, the number of failures in NB distribution (r); the vector of weights in the GLM ($\bm{\omega}$); the degree of freedom of the prior distribution ($\sigma$); and the parameter determining the specific form of the link function in the GLM ($\gamma$).
-A more thorough description of their functions and effects on the estimator will be given in Section~\ref{ssec:LatentVar}.
-After proposing the empirical Bayes estimator for the hyperparameters of $\theta_{i}$, we can derive the mean spike count based on $\theta^{\textbf{SODS}}_{i}$, according to Eq.~\eqref{eq:NB}) as

-Having obtained the final estimator for mean spike count in Eq.~\eqref{eq:spikecount}, we now address how the structure of the estimator $\theta^{\textbf{SODS}}_{i}$ can be used to explain its advantages.
-We can view the estimator as a combination of the prior mean GLM and the observed data.
-In order to have a clear representation of our proposed estimator, we rewrite Eq.~\eqref{eq:SODS} as a convex combination of the two components (the prior mean GLM and the spike count observations):